tyknkd/news-analyzer/README.md

 ## Live Production Deployment

 ## API
+The entry point to the REST API is at `\api`.
+[HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) principles are applied to permit hypermedia-driven discovery of the endpoints.

 ## Local Setup
 To run the app locally, you can either (A) run the app fully containerized on a local machine or (B) run each server